 In fact, 50% of patients who see us report of some form of neck injury in the past, to precipitate their headaches and migraines.

-A strong emphasis to the ligaments of the neck is highly prioritised.
-The Alar and Transverse Ligaments, Tectorial Membrane, Dens and Odontoid are thoroughly examined to assess whether there has been a fracture or ligamentous rupture to these structures.
+A strong emphasis is place on determining the integrity of the ligaments of the neck before any further testing or treatment commences, to ensure both the assessment and the treatment are 100% safe.
+The Alar and Transverse Ligaments, Tectorial Membrane and Odontoid process are thoroughly examined to assess whether there has been a fracture or ligamentous rupture to these structures.

 Imagine living a life free from headaches and migraines and saying goodbye to medications!